 How to Grow Bay Leaf Tree in a Pot

 To start growing bay leaves in containers, you can plant bay leaf seeds.
-But seeds take a long time to get started.
+However, seeds take a long time to get started.
 It’s faster if you purchase small seedlings.
 They will ultimately grow into mature bay trees.

 Drainage is very important to a bay leaf.
 Select a container with ample drain holes and use container soil that drains easily.
 Start with a small pot and repot when necessary.
 Don’t be in a hurry to transplant your bay laurel in a container.
 The plants do well when they are a little cramped.
 Wait until you see roots coming out of the container’s drainage holes.

 Where to put a bay leaf tree in a pot?
 If it is outdoors, select a spot that is somewhat protected from the elements.
 Pick a spot with some shade and with wind protection.
 If you bring the pot inside during cold weather, put it in a cool spot.
-It will go dormant, so won’t require much water or sun.
+It will go dormant, so it won’t require much water or sun.
 If you site the bay leaf tree in a pot in a warmer area, it will not be dormant, so you’ll need to make sure it gets some sun and regular water.